- Identify methods of promoting individual interests and sense of self through activities and experiences, including long-term projects.

 Know

 The factors that go into developing who we become are endless.
-Our family traditions, cultural beliefs, customs, environment, location, and economic status are some of the major factors that play a role in how we develop into individuals.
+Our family traditions, beliefs, customs, environment, location, and economic status are some of the major factors that play a role in how we develop into individuals.
 It is important to remember that all children are individuals with varied backgrounds, family beliefs and life experiences.

 Think of the many experiences you have had that influence your life and outlook.
 You may have family traditions, customs, beliefs, and values that you developed growing up.
-Some families share cultural traditions that center on religion, holidays, or other beliefs.
-These traditions might be attending worship services, playing cultural games, gathering for specific events, or following a set of behaviors that adhere to one’s belief system.
-There are other factors beyond culture and religion that can be included when thinking about experiences that influence children.
+Some families share traditions that center on religion, holidays, or other beliefs.
+These traditions might be attending worship services, playing games, gathering for specific events, or following a set of behaviors that adhere to one’s belief system.
+There are other factors beyond traditions and religion that can be included when thinking about experiences that influence children.
 Perhaps a family prioritizes spending time in nature and takes their children camping and hiking.
 Athletics, political beliefs, and occupations are often woven through families and children’s experiences.
 For example, many families have long legacies of military service, teaching, or being fans of a particular sports team.
 What experiences from your childhood have influenced your identity?

-Experiences and Activities that Promote School-Age Children’s Sense of Self
+Experiences and Activities That Promote School-Age Children’s Sense of Self

 Children in your program need daily opportunities in a safe and supportive environment to participate in experiences and activities that allow them to explore and celebrate the person they are growing to be.
 As you meaningfully engage children and youth in this process of self-discovery and identity formation, you should provide them with multiple, ongoing opportunities to explore their interests, try out new things, and learn.
-You may already have a rich program with a variety of experiences and engaged staff, and you may make time in your program to explore diversity, children’s interests, and unique talents.
+You may already have a rich program with a variety of experiences and engaged staff, and you may make time in your program to explore differences, children’s interests, and unique talents.
 Such opportunities for promoting a healthy sense of self and identity should be available throughout every day in your program.

 Developing Children’s Interests